craftcms/shopify/README.md

 `publishedAt` | When the product was published in your Shopify store. | `DateTime` `updatedAt` | When the product was last updated in your Shopify store. | `DateTime`

-> :lightbulb: See the Shopify documentation on the [product resource](https://shopify.dev/api/admin-rest/2022-04/resources/product#resource-object) for more information about what kinds of values to expect from these properties.
+> :bulb: See the Shopify documentation on the [product resource](https://shopify.dev/api/admin-rest/2022-04/resources/product#resource-object) for more information about what kinds of values to expect from these properties.

 ### Custom Fields